Philosophy: What I've Learned

 Limitations bring freedom.

 Paralysis of choice is a real thing, so I completely embrace limitations; they are what drive me.
 I've lit over a dozen shows with a loaner or homemade dimmer board and hardware store lighting.
 I've put up multiple shows successfully without a true final dress because of an actor emergency or illness.
 I've dealt with heat, cold, rain (including pouring rain on a tin roof), and multiple other environmental issues and figured out a way to make it work.
-Sometimes that means editing and cutting, sometimes it means digging deep to find new ideas.
+Sometimes that means editing and cutting choices, sometimes it means digging deep to find new ideas.
 I find limitations to be so crucial to my process that I'm not afraid to embrace those that I discover in the midst of the work.

 True equality is not always written.